jigpu/linuxwacom-wiki-archive/wiki/Input-wacom_backports.md

 </code>

-If a merge error occurs during the import process, git will suggest trying to apply the patch manually (e.g. with \`patch -p1 &lt;
+If a merge error occurs during the import process, git will suggest trying to apply the patch manually (e.g. with
-.git/rebase-apply/patch\`).
+`patch -p1 < .git/rebase-apply/patch`).
 Go ahead and try this, and then resolve any patch errors by looking at the generated ".rej" files.
 Commit the fixed version, and then continue applying patches by running `git am --continue`.

 **Step 6:** With all the patches successfully imported, it is now time